CNES/pepsal/README.md

 Incoming packets are usually handled by the kernel, and are not accessible to the user to modify.
 In Linux, it is possible to configure the behaviour of the packets (e.g. routing) using the framework Netfilter.
 Netfilter offers various tools for packet filtering, network address translation (NAT), and port translation.
 It also offers mechanisms for passing packets to a queue accessible from the userspace, and then returning these packets back to the kernel.

 PEPsal uses netfilter in order to capture SYN segments traversing the system (e.g. being routed, but not to the host) that are establishing a new connection.
 The rules to perform this action are set using iptables, and are placed in the mangle table, PREROUTING chain (before the packets are routed), and the target used is a TPROXY (Transparent Proxy).
 The target TPROXY works as the following: the system searchs for a socket with the same destination pair (IP address and port) on the local machine.
-If a socket is found, that means that a transparent proxy is already established, and thus, redirects this packet to said socket.
+If a socket is found, that means that a transparent proxy is already established, and thus, redirects this packet to that socket.
 In the other hand, if no socket is found (meaning no connection was established, and that, probably, the segment is a SYN), netfilter redirects the packet to a local port, where a socket is listening for incoming connections.
 In this case, this port is that of PEPsal, which is listening for new connections.
 At such event, PEPsal 1) accepts the connection, “impersonating” the remote host, and 2), creates a new socket, bound to the original source address and port, and establishes a connection with the original destination host, splitting the TCP connection in two.
 All subsequent traffic corresponding to any of these two connections is affected by the same rule in iptables, and will be redirected to the corresponding sockets (since now, netfilter will be able to find one with the same destination address and port).

 Besides the iptables rule, in order to locally route the packets to the PEP socket, a mark is used on all packets that match the rules added.
 Since the packets must not exit the machine, but be redirected to the local sockets, they must be routed to the loopback interface.
 In order to not interfere with the routing of all the other packets not affected by PEPsal, a different routing table than the default one is used for marked packets.
 Thus, the mark added by the TPROXY target (with the --tproxy-mark option) is assigned to an specific routing table.
 The default route for this table routes all packets to the loopback interface (refer to this section for the commands).